John C. Munro Hamilton International Airport: 1990s

-From 2000 to 2010
+2000-2010

 In 2000, WestJet expanded to Canada's eastern region, choosing Hamilton as the airline's eastern region hub, and flying to destinations from Newfoundland and Labrador to British Columbia.
 Continental Airlines also offered service to Cleveland in 2000 but stopped in the same year.
 In April 2004, seeking to compete with Air Canada for business travellers, WestJet moved its eastern hub from Hamilton to Toronto Pearson International Airport.
 While Hamilton retained flights to many destinations, services to Montreal and Ottawa were ended.
 In the wake of the WestJet pullout, CanJet began service to Hamilton in 2003.
 Then in the spring of 2005, two weeks after Air Canada Jazz announced it would enter the local market with service from Hamilton to Montreal and Ottawa, CanJet announced a complete withdrawal from Hamilton.
 Citing high fuel prices, Air Canada Jazz withdrew its services from Hamilton airport to Montreal and Ottawa by 2008.
 From 2007 to 2009, Flyglobespan offered seasonal service to the United Kingdom, including Liverpool, Manchester and Doncaster.
 In 2010, WestJet cut two-thirds of its flights out of Hamilton.
 The only remaining service by WestJet was one daily service to Calgary.
 In 2015, Air Canada Rouge planned to begin daily service to Calgary by June 2015 but the launch was delayed and ultimately cancelled.

 In 2007, YVR Airport Services (now Vantage Airport Group), which runs the Vancouver International Airport, took over 100 per cent ownership of TradePort International in a $13-million deal.
 In late 2007, Trade Port Co. and Citi Corp. bought land from the city of Hamilton to expand runway 06/24 to 9000 ft.
 This was expected to happen sometime between 2015 and 2019.